 Q: If I see my business dashboard then I do not see that total amount due for employees accounts (negative balance of employee) are used while doing overall calculation of my business health.
 Is it by mistake?

 A: NO, it is not calculated because the account due of employee may happen due to one of the reasons 1.
 Vendor / Customer Payment.
 2. Expense payment 3.
 Salary payment.
 All of these are already included.
 If we consider the due balance of each employee into the calculation then it will be a duplicate and will be incorrect.
 That is why, we have not included that into the calculations.

+Q: If a customer paid me in two different accounts then how would I handle that ?
+Different cases could be: 1.
+Both accounts are mine 2.
+Both owned by other 3.
+One owned by me and second is ownerd by other.

+A: Definitely two transaction should be created

+Case1: You will create two transaction for yourself.

+Case2: Ideally other person should create the transaction from his login but in case not then you can create for yourself and use transfer.

+Case3: Create two transaction;- one for yourself and second by other person.
+If other person is not able to create then you should create and use internal transfer module.

+Q: If a customer paid me in two different way: half payment direct cash to your executive and other is in your current account ?

+A: In this case assuming current account is owned by you (Owner).

+Two transaction would be created.

+One should be made by the executive.

+Other should be made by you as you have received the payment in the account owned by you.
+In the case not then executive should make a transaction for himself/herself and use internal transfer module.

+Q: If your company is operated by the accountants (i.e major financial transactions are done by them) then how as an owner I should use this app?

+A: In that case – accountant should be making all the entries.
+E.g expenses, payment received etc. The accountant will also own all the current accounts of the company.

 Initial Onboarding of an Organization